twmeggs/anfis/README.md

 Installation
 ============

-anfis has a dependency on the scikit-fuzzy.
+anfis has a dependency on scikit-fuzzy.
 Unfortunately, as scikit-fuzzy is not hosted on PyPI, this package cannot be auto-installed as part of anfis's 'pip install'.
 Therefore, please follow this sequence of installation:

 Install the scikit-fuzzy package by following the instructions here: https://github.com/scikit-fuzzy/scikit-fuzzy